microsoft/qlib/docs/component/data.rst

 In addition to use ``Data Handler`` in an automatic workflow with ``qrun``, ``Data Handler`` can be used as an independent module, by which users can easily preprocess data (standardization, remove NaN, etc.) and build datasets.

 In order to achieve so, ``Qlib`` provides a base class `qlib.data.dataset.DataHandlerLP <../reference/api.html#qlib.data.dataset.handler.DataHandlerLP>`_.
-The core idea of this class is that: we will have some leanable ``Processors`` which can learn the parameters of data processing(e.g., parameters for zscore normalization).
+The core idea of this class is that: we will have some learnable ``Processors`` which can learn the parameters of data processing(e.g., parameters for zscore normalization).
 When new data comes in, these `trained` ``Processors`` can then process the new data and thus processing real-time data in an efficient way becomes possible.
 More information about ``Processors`` will be listed in the next subsection.

 Interface